borntofrappe/game-development/Games/Bang Bang/README.md

 ## Prep

-In dedicated folders I develop the building blocks behind the game.
+In dedicated folders I develop the building blocks for the final project.

-- `Terrain` creates a few demos to explore how to render terrain and cannoball holes.
+- `Terrain` explores how to render the game's terrain and cannoball holes

-- `Physics` considers the trajectory of the cannonballs, considering a velocity `v` and angle `theta`
+- `Physics` considers projectile motion and the rules governing the game

 ## Resources